 Most of the above-mentioned physeal, metaphyseal and epiphyseal changes are usually evident on radiography 1-3.

 MRI may be used when radiographs are inconclusive.
-MRI can demonstrate the same findings as radiographs with more details about the physeal cartilage and edema in the adjacent bones before these changes become visible on radiographs 4.
+MRI can demonstrate the greater detail about the physeal cartilage and edema in the adjacent bones before these changes become visible on radiographs 4.

-It is worth mentioning that MRI is crucial in high-risk patients with chronic wrist pain because early detection is essential in preventing further damaging of the radial physis 1.
+It is worth mentioning that MRI is crucial in high-risk patients with chronic wrist pain because early detection is essential in preventing further damage to the distal radial physis 1.

 Complications of untreated fracture include: